Stop! Your Lease Extension in High Holborn Could Be FREE

 Decision in Camden

-An example of a Lease Extension decision for a High Holborn flat is Flat 89 Trinity Court Grays Inn Road in February 2013. the Tribunal found that the premium to be paid by the tenant on the grant of a new lease, in accordance with section 56 and Schedule 13 to the Leasehold Reform, Housing and Urban Development Act 1993 should be £36,229.
-This case affected 1 flat.
-The unexpired term as at the valuation date was 66.8 years.
+An example of a Lease Extension decision for a High Holborn residence is Flat 89 Trinity Court Grays Inn Road in February 2013. the Tribunal found that the premium to be paid by the tenant on the grant of a new lease, in accordance with section 56 and Schedule 13 to the Leasehold Reform, Housing and Urban Development Act 1993 should be £36,229.
+This case was in relation to 1 flat.
+The unexpired lease term was 66.8 years.